Ki Tavo: Sixth reading—Deuteronomy 28:7–69

 The reading concludes with a summary statement that this is the covenant that God commanded Moses to make with the Israelites in Moab, in addition to the covenant that God made with the Israelites at Horeb (Mount Sinai).
 The sixth reading and the third open portion end here with the end of chapter 28.

 Seventh reading—Deuteronomy 29:1–8

-In the seventh reading, Moses reminded the Israelites that they had seen all that God did to Pharaoh and Egypt, yet they did not yet understand.
+In the seventh reading, Moses reminded the Israelites that they had seen all that God had done to Pharaoh and Egypt, yet they did not understand.
 Moses led them through the wilderness 40 years, their clothes and sandals did not wear out, and they survived without bread to eat and wine to drink, so that they might know that the Lord was their God.

 In the maftir (מפטיר) reading of Deuteronomy 29:6–8 that concludes the parashah, Moses recounted that the Israelites defeated King Sihon of Heshbon and King Og of Bashan, took their land, and gave it to the Reubenites, the Gadites, and the half-tribe of Manasseh.
-Therefore, Moses urged them to observe faithfully all the commandments, that they might succeed in all that they undertook.
+Therefore, Moses urged them to observe all the commandments faithfully, that they might succeed in all that they undertook.
 The seventh reading, the fourth open portion, and the parashah end here.